KodrAus/cargo-nuget/README.md

 ## About

 This is a tool for packaging Rust libraries as a Nuget package for consuming in .NET.
-The basic idea is to:

-- Use the native Rust target for a development build and write the package to some local feed
+The basic idea is to use the native Rust target for a development build and write the package to some local feed
-- Use `cross` for a cross-platform build to write multiple targets into the package for publishing

 In general the tool should: